nextzlog/book/README.md

 ## Scala’s Pattern Recognition & Machine Learning

 - sample codes of machine learning models and algorithms on Scala
-- from linear regression to neural network and support vector machine

 ## details